by Brian K. Asbury

 “Ungh!”
 I reiterated.
 I’m afraid I haven’t much imagination when it comes to expressions of pain.
 I had to get out of this — but how, if my ring was powerless against the yellow gold?

 Of course!
 I sent a mental command to the ring.
-I was already microscopic in size, relative the world outside the bottle, but I ordered the ring to make me smaller still — doll-sized relative to my normal size.
+I was already microscopic in size, relative to the world outside the bottle, but I ordered the ring to make me smaller still — doll-sized relative to my normal size.
 Shrinking faster than the bands could contract, I easily slipped out of them and rose into the air, willing my size back to normal.

 Myrwhydden, as he called himself, merely smirked.
-By Rao, I thought, I’ll wipe that off his face!
+By Rao, I thought, I’ll wipe that smirk off his face!
 Now well clear of the golden bands, I sent a bolt of energy toward him to sweep him off his stunted little feet.
 However, he had been muttering something under his breath.
 As the bolt reached him, a faint yellow aura appeared around him, and the energy dissipated.

 “Do you think I do not know how to foil the green energy?” he gloated.
 “Trees of wood be sulfurous flies.
 Strike down Green Lantern till he dies!”